blouyakis/emt_basic/module_4_test.md

 ### Q57 🟡
 **Front**
-52-year-old female cut live wire, full-thickness burns right hand/elbow, numb lower arm.
-First action after scene safety?
+A 52-year-old female was cutting a branch when she accidentally cut through the power line to her house.
+She is standing outside and tells you she has severe pain in her right upper arm and cannot feel anything in her right lower arm.
+You observe full thickness burns to her right hand and elbow.
+You should first:
-· **Assess radial pulse in right wrist**
+· Assess radial pulse in right wrist
 · Apply sling & swathe
 · Immobilize on long backboard
-· Obtain vital signs
+· **Obtain vital signs**

 **Back**
-**Answer:** Evaluate distal circulation for hidden electrical/vascular damage.
+**Answer:** Evaluate vital signs.

 ---

 ### Q58 🟢
 **Front**
-An 82-year-old male stepped on a nail; small puncture wound.
-Care?
+An 82-year-old male complains of foot pain after he stepped on a nail.
+You observe a small puncture wound and a small amount of blood on his sock.
+You should:
 · Elastic wrap · Soak in warm water · Bleach solution · **Apply sterile dressing**

 **Back**